commaai/eon-neos/README.md

 Restoring on Linux/OS X
 ------

-1. Connect your Comma Two/EON via a USB-C to USB-A cable into your computer (a.k.a host machine)
+1. Connect your Comma Two (via a USB-C to USB-A cable) or Comma EON (via a USB-mini-B to USB-A) into your computer (a.k.a host machine)
 2. Open a terminal
 3. Clone this repo `git clone https://github.com/commaai/eon-neos.git`, then cd into the cloned repo `cd eon-neos`
 4. Run `./download.py`